…for our free triage service

 Useful questions to focus on:

 - For whom are you requesting legal advice?
 Is it yourself, or a friend or relative aged over 16+?
-If it’s someone else, please put YOUR contact details down, on the form, first, but then fill out the details about THE OTHER PERSON’S situation for the questions that come after your bit.
+If it’s someone else, please put YOUR contact details down, on the form, first, but then fill out the details about THE OTHER PERSON’S situation for the questions that come after your bit about yourself.

 - What is the illness, disability, condition or mental health problem that’s led the person with the problem to seek public sector help, please?

-- What is the day to day mental capacity of that person like, please
+- What is the day to day mental capacity of that person like, please?
+What would they be ‘allowed’ to decide for themselves and what would they not by those who care?

 - Do you think a decision has been MADE, or maybe only been hinted at?

 - Do you have EVIDENCE of what you believe to have happened or to have been said?
-Only a little please, not a file-full!
+You CANNOT ATTACH information to this form.
+We’d like to know WHAT you’ve got, but you can’t send it in as yet.
+Even if we invite you to do so, as part of our process, we want only a little at a time please, not a file-full!
 We don’t want to drown in your zip folders or pdfs, as this work can be enough to crush us too, sometimes!
+We can’t afford to let that happen.

 - Has the person with the problem or anyone helping them, done anything about that, in any formal sense, so far?
 If there has been a written or telephone complaint, already, how long has the wait been, for any outstanding response?